TheChocolateOre/furthest-items/README.md

 # Furthest Neighbours Search
-Implementations of `k-furthest items` algorithms in Java.
+Implementations of `k-furthest neighbours` algorithms in Java.

 ### The problem
 Let `U` a collection of items, `Q` a collection of query items and `k` a positive integer.
 The k-furthest items